- Student Support Services

 How am I able to have my questions answered regarding advisement and course adjustment?

-If you are an upperclassman, you should have met with your faculty advisor for registration assistance and received your PIN.
+You should have met with your faculty advisor for registration assistance and received your PIN.
 You are able to make changes but please follow up with your faculty advisor for assistance.

 How will Academic Achievement operate during Drop/Add Week?